ralphmason/feedreader/README.md

 >
 > ###oracle
 >
-> oracle uses the npm oracle module, this can be difficult to install.
+> oracle uses the npm oracle module, there are many dependencies for this module.
 > See [npm oracle](https://www.npmjs.com/package/oracle) for install
 > details.
 >